alphagov/verify-matching-service-adapter/verify-matching-service-test-tool/README.md

 Replace the `matchUrl` and `accountCreationUrl` URLs with the same URLs you created for your local matching service.
 Refer to the [guidance on matching requests for more information about matching and account creation URLs](http://alphagov.github.io/rp-onboarding-tech-docs/pages/ms/msBuild.html#respond-to-json-matching-requests).

+The tool offers scenarios for two JSON schemas:

+* legacy matching dataset - you will use this if your service does not support European identities and you have not enabled this functionality in your version of the Matching Service Adapter (MSA)
+* universal matching dataset - you will use this if your service supports European identities and you have enabled this functionality in your version of the MSA

 If your local matching service supports the universal matching dataset, set `usesUniversalDataset` to true.

 ## Run